Goo gone has a lot of uses, especially when it comes to cleaning. It helps clean off sticker residue and other common household stains.

 (why, oh why do they make it so messy in the first place…)

-Goo gone works well on fabrics and if you’ve got yellow armpit stains on your favorite white top, then goo gone is here to help.
+Goo gone works well on fabrics and if you’ve got yellow armpit stains on your favourite white top, then goo gone is here to help.

-Soak the affected sweat area with goo gone for 30 minutes and then scrub the are with a soft brush.
+Soak the affected sweat area with goo gone for 30 minutes and then scrub the area with a soft brush.
 Wash the clothing as normal!

 You should have your favourite top back with no yellow stains and with minimal effort.